 Emory University School of Medicine

-The school has 562 medical students and trains 1,238 residents and fellows in 100 accredited programs.
-The school has 91 MD/PhD students in one of 45 NIH-sponsored Medical Scientist Training Programs.
-Some of these students are in a joint program with Georgia Institute of Technology, with which the medical school shares a biomedical engineering department ranked second in the country by U.S. News & World Report.
-The medical school also offers a joint MD/MSCR (master’s in clinical research) degree, an MD/MPH degree with public health, and an MD/MA in bioethics with Emory’s Laney Graduate School.
+The school has 575 medical students and trains 1,266 residents and fellows in 104 accredited programs.
+The school has 93 MD/PhD students in one of 48 NIH-sponsored Medical Scientist Training Programs.
+Some of these students are in a joint program with Georgia Tech, with which the medical school shares a biomedical engineering department ranked third in the country by U.S. News & World Report.
+The medical school also offers a joint MD/MSCR (master's in clinical research) degree, an MD/MPH degree with public health, and an MD/MA in bioethics with Emory's Laney Graduate School.
 Dual programs with law (juris master) and business (MBA) also are available.
-Some 254 medical faculty also train predoctoral bioscience researchers in one or more of eight programs in the Graduate Division of Biological and Biomedical Sciences in the graduate school.
+Some 243 medical faculty also train predoctoral bioscience researchers in eight programs in the Graduate Division of Biological and Biomedical Sciences in the graduate school.

-Medical school faculty received $363 million in sponsored research funding in fiscal year 2015, plus another $77.6 million in funds received by medical faculty at other units in the health sciences center and at the Atlanta VA Medical Center.
-Ranked 17th nationally in NIH dollars received, the school is best known for its research and treatment in infectious disease, neurosciences, heart disease, cancer, transplantation, orthopaedics, pediatrics, renal disease, ophthalmology, and geriatrics.
+Medical school faculty received $348 million in sponsored research funding in fiscal year 2016, plus another $87.9 million in funds at other units in the health sciences center and at the Atlanta VA Medical Center.
+Ranked 18th nationally in NIH dollars received, the school is best known for its research and treatment in infectious disease, neurosciences, heart disease, cancer, transplantation, orthopaedics, pediatrics, renal disease, ophthalmology, and geriatrics.